Racist Filth, basically. No other name will do. where this group have been you find only strife and

 For you stole Trevelyan's corn

-So the young might see the morn.
+So the young m

 Now a prison ship lies waiting in the bay.